SimonMariani/personal-website/README.md

 - Fix mobile chat to be better, hook up your phone though because it is slightly annoying since it is only visible on physical devices
 - Update the CV once updated
 - Update relevant files
+- Remove phone number from website and cv
+- Add tests